Motif (film)

 It is released on 26 September 2019 in Malaysia.

 Synopsis

 Inspector Dewi (Sharifah Armani) is an intelligent female inspector who is assigned to investigate the case of missing teen girl, Anna in the town of Tanah Merah.
 Anna was last seen in an old hotel.
 She is assigned with the local Inspector Rizal (Taqim Zaki).
-However, she is not welcomed by the town, especially from the father of the missing girl, Hussein (Rosyam Nor) who is a powerful figure in the town and has prejudice towards women.
-Meanwhile, Dewi also struggles with her personal life as she is having polygamy relationship with a guy who has a first wife.
-When Anna is discovered murdered, everyone besides Anna becomes suspect, can Dewi solve the slow-burn murder case?
+However, she is not welcomed by the town, especially by the father of the missing girl, Hussein (Rosyam Nor) who is a powerful figure in the town and has prejudices towards women.
+Meanwhile, Dewi also struggles with her personal life as she is in a polygamous relationship.
+When Anna is discovered murdered, everyone around Anna becomes suspect.
+Can Dewi solve the slow-burn murder case?